pacificclimate/pycds/docs/dev-notes/alembic-extensions.md

 This module defines classes for creating replaceable objects.
 A replaceable object is an instance of one of these classes.

 A replaceable object represents a database entity that, unlike a table, cannot be mutated in place, and must instead be replaced (dropped, re-created) as a whole in order to update it.
 Examples of such objects are functions and views.

-In particular, this module defines
+Each type of replaceable object needs a representation.
+That representation is quite flexible, but it must provide the following two methods:

+- `create()`: Returns a DDL object or string containing SQL instructions that create the object.
+- `drop()`: Returns a DDL object or string containing SQL instructions that drop the object.

+For replaceable objects whose representation is a *class* (e.g., views, matviews), the API must be implemented as class methods.

+To support various kinds of replaceable objects, this module defines:

-- `ReplaceableObject`: base class for all replaceable objects
+- Class `ReplaceableObject`: base class for all replaceable object classes
-- `ReplaceableOrmClass`: base class for replaceable objects that also have an ORM mapping (e.g., a view)
+- Class `ReplaceableOrmClass`: base class for replaceable objects that also have an ORM mapping (e.g., a view)
-- `ReplaceableFunction`: replaceable object class for representing functions
+- Class `ReplaceableFunction`: replaceable object class for representing functions
-- `ReplaceableManualMatview`: replaceable object class for representing "manual" materialized views (manually maintained tables that stand in for true matviews; soon to be deprecated)
+- Class `ReplaceableManualMatview`: replaceable object class for representing "manual" materialized views (manually maintained tables that stand in for true matviews; soon to be deprecated)
-- `ReplaceableNativeMatview`: replaceable object class for representing true materialized views
+- Class `ReplaceableNativeMatview`: replaceable object class for representing true materialized views
-- `ReplaceableView`: replaceable object class for representing views
+- Class `ReplaceableView`: replaceable object class for representing views

 To implement these classes, we use a variation of the [replaceable object recipe](https://alembic.sqlalchemy.org/en/latest/cookbook.html#replaceable-objects) in the Alembic Cookbook.

-We factor out the create and drop instructions as SQLAlchemy DDL commands, which we define elsewhere as [DDL extensions](sqlalchemy-extensions.md).
+**Note**: We factor out the create and drop instructions as SQLAlchemy DDL commands, which we define elsewhere as [DDL extensions](sqlalchemy-extensions.md).

 ### Reversible operation